toypiano/understanding-typescript/decorators.md

 ## Other Decorator Return Types

 Only class, method, and accessor decorators can return.

+- Any return value from Property decorator will be ignored.

 Return values from method and accessor decorator update their descriptor properties.
  e.g. `enumerable`, `configurable`, etc...

-## Example: "Autobind" Decorator
+## Example: "Autobind" Method Decorator

 Create a method decorator, `Autobind`

+- You can use `PropertyDescriptor`'s `get` method to add new logic to the decorated methods.
+  - getter method will be called whenever decorated method is called.
 - Takes (target: `any`, targetName: `string`, descriptor: `PropertyDescriptor` )
 - Returns new descriptor object that updates old descriptor